 In order to receive benefits, your local Welfare Plan must file an application for reimbursement with SASMI.

 If you have five years of future service credit with a minimum of one hour of paid contributions after January 1, 2010 and you were eligible when you die, your beneficiary may be eligible for a death benefit, as shown in the chart below.
+Death Benefits now include up to 18 months of COBRA coverage for your surviving spouse.

 Years of Future Service Credit